 How much marijuana can I possess?

-And though possession is legal for qualified patients, each city and county is allowed to implement its own possession and consumption laws.
+And though possession is legal for qualified consumers, each city and county is allowed to implement its own possession and consumption laws.
 You may access the county implementation schedule here.

 Where can I use medical marijuana?